 The exact height of the seat and angle of the slope is different for everybody and needs to be found by having your feet on the ground and testing your posture.

 You can test by breathing out, relaxing and letting your body go.
-When you get it right, you will not fall backward or forwards and you should feel loose.
+When you get it right, you will not fall backwards or forwards and you should feel loose.
 You will find that changes in height of just one inch and changes in the angle of just a few degrees will affect your posture.

 The correct height is dictated by the length of your lower leg (from your knee to the ground).
 If your legs are considerably shorter or longer than average, you will need to take extra care finding the correct height.